Apple Embraces Tinkering for the First Time in 20 Years

 So, is the “bicycle for the mind” back?
 I think so, but with a little caveat.

-Job’s bicycle analogy was all about efficiency of locomotion.
+Job’s bicycle analogy was about efficiency of locomotion.
 Without a bicycle, we’re highly inefficient animals at just getting around, but we can build tools, like bicycles, which put us at the top of the list.

 But I also take from it that riding a bicycle is good for you.
 It makes you stronger.
 Buying a tool and using it is like driving a car — you’ll get to your destination, and efficiently, but you’ve done nothing to better yourself.
 Every day that car will take you exactly the same distance.